What Is Technical Analysis?

 - The core assumption is that all known fundamentals factor into price; thus, there is no need to pay close attention to them.

 - Technical analysts do not attempt to measure a security’s intrinsic value but instead, use stock charts to identify patterns and trends that suggest what a stock will do in the future.
+Apart from technical analysis you can download movies from azmovies safe website.

 Limitations Of Technical Analysis